HalongL/HAD-LEBSR/README.md

 For more information of this project, please refer to our paper:

-T. Guo, L. He, F. Luo, X. Gong, L. Zhang and X. Gao, "Learnable Background Endmember with Subspace Representation for Hyperspectral Anomaly Detection," in IEEE Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2023.3341245.
+T. Guo, L. He, F. Luo, X. Gong, L. Zhang and X. Gao, "Learnable Background Endmember With Subspace Representation for Hyperspectral Anomaly Detection," in IEEE Transactions on Geoscience and Remote Sensing, vol. 62, pp. 1-13, 2024, Art no. 5501513, doi: 10.1109/TGRS.2023.3341245.

 ## Prerequisites